TheVanadium/farm-ng-amiga-autonomous-navigation/amiga-app/README.md

 ```
 cd ts
 npm install
-npm run device
+npm run dev
 ```
 The `.env` file must have the VITE_API_URL constant configured to the backend port.
+Note that the Amiga screen's is 1280x800.

 #### Backend
 The backend only works on an Amiga device, requiring SSH access.
 To obtain it, follow the instructions at https://amiga.farm-ng.com/docs/ssh/.